 Contents of the grievance statement.
-The grievance statement filed must include the employee's or student's name, position, and department; the name of the employee's supervisor or the student's Director of Enrollment Services or Instructional Dean; a detailed description of the alleged grievance, including, as is appropriate, the dates of the occurrence(s); the date when the employee or student discovered the action upon which the grievance is based; a narrative statement which describes how the matter arose; a description of when and how the employee or student learned of the matter; the misconduct, unfair treatment, or improper action(s) that occurred, or the rights which the employee or student believes were violated; subsequent actions taken by the employee or student; any actions taken by the employee or student to resolve the matter; and a description of the specific remedy desired; and the employee's or student's signature.
+The grievance statement filed must include the employee's or student's name, position, and department; the name of the employee's supervisor or the student's Director of Enrollment Services or Instructional Dean; a detailed description of the alleged grievance, including, as is appropriate, the dates of the occurrence(s); the date when the employee or student discovered the action upon which the grievance is based; a narrative statement which describes how the matter arose; a description of when and how the employee or student learned of the matter; the misconduct, unfair treatment, or improper action(s) that occurred, or the rights which the employee or student believes were violated; subsequent actions taken by the employee or student to resolve the matter; and a description of the specific remedy desired; and the employee's or student's signature.